tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Whiteboard design session/WDS student guide - Implementing Windows Virtual Desktop in the enterprise.md

 7. How would you monitor network throughput and latency over the network?

-*Windows Virtual Desktop image*
+*Azure Virtual Desktop image*

 1. How will the standardized desktop image be created?

 2. How will applications be delivered to the desktop image?

-3. What are the connection options for users to access the Windows Virtual Desktop image?
+3. What are the connection options for users to access the Azure Virtual Desktop image?

-4. What are the minimum system requirements for users to access the Windows Virtual Desktop image?
+4. What are the minimum system requirements for users to access the Azure Virtual Desktop image?

-*Windows Virtual Desktop host pool*
+*Azure Virtual Desktop host pool*

 1. How many concurrent sessions will be required to access the virtual desktop image?